business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Hold systems and hold music: If you must put a call on hold, having a hold system is much more efficient than setting down the receiver and hoping the caller can’t hear you.
 A hold system with a music function is professional and courteous.

-• Conference features: VoIP ensures successful conference calls with features that let you hold multiple conversations without needing additional programs like Zoom.
+• Conference features:VoIP ensures successful conference calls with features that let you hold multiple conversations without needing an additional program like Zoom.

-• Operator panels: A VoIP-enabled operator panel keeps track of incoming calls and where they need to go.
+• Operator panels:A VoIP-enabled operator panel keeps track of incoming calls and where they need to go.
 This is helpful for businesses that receive many phone calls that must be transferred to multiple recipients.

-• Call queues: When you set up your VoIP system with a call queue, it’s much easier to answer calls in the order received.
+• Call queues:When you set up your VoIP system with a call queue, it’s much easier to answer calls in the order received.

 Did You Know?Did you know

-The best business internet providers offer speeds up to 10 times higher than residential lines, with options such as DSL and cable internet as well as business broadband and fiber optic internet.
+The best business internet providers offer speeds up to 10 times higher than residential lines, with options such as DSL and cable internet as well as business broadband and fiber-optic internet.

-How much do VoIP systems cost?
+How much does a VoIP system cost?

 A VoIP system’s exact cost depends on several factors, such as these: